On the affirmative solution to Salem's problem: Abstract

 \section{Abstract}

-{By using methods of classical analysis and special functions an old and attractive Salem's problem ( posed in {\it Trans.
-Amer.
-Math.
-Soc.} {\bf 53} (3) (1943), p.
-439 ) whether Fourier-Stieltjes coefficients of the Minkowski question mark function vanish at infinity is solved affirmatively.
-The coefficients $d_n$ decay polynomially, namely, $d_n= O(n^{-\mu}),\ n \to \infty$ for some $\ \mu > 0$.
-Moreover, we generalize the Salem problem, proving that the Fourier-Stieltjes coefficients of any power $m\in \mathbb{N}$ of the Minkowski question mark function vanish at infinity as well.}
+{The Salem problem to verify whether Fourier-Stieltjes coefficients of the Minkowski question mark function vanish at infinity is solved recently affirmatively.
+In this paper by using methods of classical analysis and special functions we solve a Salem-type problem about the behavior at infinity of a linear combination of the Fourier-Stieltjes transforms.
+Moreover, as a consequence of the Salem problem, some asymptotic relations at infinity for the Fourier-Stieltjes coefficients of a power $m\in \mathbb{N}$ of the Minkowski question mark function are derived.}

 {\bf Keywords}: Minkowski question mark function, Salem's problem, Fourier-Stieltjes transform, Fourier-Stieltjes coefficients

 {\bf Mathematics subject classification}: 42A16, 42B10, 44A15